vitoc/ethinet/README.md

 # ethinet

-This is a WIP draft and placeholder for a proposed protocol of communication that embodies the following:
+This is a WIP repository for an exploratory/possible protocol of communication that embodies the following:

 * Identity inheritance